KanhaiyaChhaparwal24/license-plate-detection/Project_Report.md

    pip install -r requirements.txt
    ```

-2. **Tesseract Configuration**:
-   - Tesseract OCR executable must be available in the OCR folder or specified in the code.
+2. **Configuration**: Tesseract OCR must be in the OCR folder, neural network models download automatically, and the system uses a structured folder organization for images, models, and results.
-   - Custom configuration files for license plate recognition are stored in the trained_models directory.
-   - The system automatically detects and loads these configurations.

-3. **Neural Network Models**:
-   - Models for EasyOCR, PaddleOCR, and TrOCR are downloaded automatically on first use.
-   - Pre-trained models are cached in appropriate directories to speed up subsequent loading.
-   - GPU acceleration is automatically utilized if available.

-4. **Folder Structure Setup**:
-   - images/: Contains example and test images
-   - OCR/: Contains Tesseract executable and related files
-   - trained_models/: Contains custom trained models and configurations
-   - evaluation_results/: Stores performance evaluation results

 ### 4.4 Performance Optimization

-Several optimizations have been implemented to enhance system performance:
+Key optimizations include:

-1. **Lazy Loading**: OCR models are loaded only when needed, reducing initial memory footprint.
+1. **Lazy Loading** of OCR models to reduce memory usage

-2. **GPU Acceleration**: Neural network operations automatically utilize GPU when available, with graceful fallback to CPU.

-3. **Image Scaling**: Images are resized to optimal dimensions before processing to balance accuracy and speed.
+2. **GPU Acceleration** when available
+3. **Image Scaling** for optimal performance

-4. **Threading**: The GUI implementation uses threading to prevent UI freezing during intensive processing.
+4. **Threading** in the GUI to prevent freezing

-5. **Caching**: Recognition results are cached to avoid redundant processing of the same images.
+5. **Caching** of results to avoid redundant processing

-The system is designed to be resource-efficient while maintaining high recognition accuracy, making it suitable for both desktop applications and potential server deployments.
+These optimizations ensure resource efficiency while maintaining high recognition accuracy.

 ---